diq-kg/trykidgenius.com/content/blog/2020-7-1-going-digital-in-a-changing-world/index.md

 ---
-slug: '/blog/going-digital-in-a-changing-world'
+title: Going Digital in a Changing World
 date: 2020-07-01
-title: 'Going Digital in a Changing World'
+slug: /blog/going-digital-in-a-changing-world
-author: 'TryKidgenius Team'
+author: TryKidgenius Team
-avatar: ''
+avatar: ""
-keywords: ''
+keywords: KidGenius
+image: twitter-coverphoto-image-1200x400-2-.png
 ---

 ## How You Can Update Your Daycare in an Instant!